caleorourke/grunt-jekyll-pages/README.md

 ```

 ## Contributing
-Please read our [Contributing Guidelines](http://github.com/caleorourke/grunt-jekyll-pages/blob/master/CONTRIBUTING.md) before submitting code.
+Please read the [Contributing Guidelines](http://github.com/caleorourke/grunt-jekyll-pages/blob/master/CONTRIBUTING.md) before submitting code.
 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
+Add tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com).

 ## Release History
-See our [Release History](http://github.com/caleorourke/grunt-jekyll-pages/blob/master/HISTORY.md) for enhancements and changes applied to each version.
+See the [Release History](http://github.com/caleorourke/grunt-jekyll-pages/blob/master/HISTORY.md) for enhancements and changes applied to each version.